The Tech Giants, Monopoly Power, and Public Discourse

 - Whether concentration within the technology industry is a threat to free speech and self-government, and if so, how to articulate and measure this threat;

 - Historical understandings of the connection between market structure and the set of conditions that enable a free and vibrant press;

 - The implications for free speech and press freedom of using behavioral ad-based business models for major online communications services;

 - The promise and limits of anti-monopoly tools in this context in relation to the freedoms of speech and the press (with “anti-monopoly tools” interpreted broadly to include regulatory transparency and due process requirements, “must-carry” rules, and contemporary analogs to the fairness and equal time doctrines);

 - The promise and limits of self-regulation and voluntary codes in this context in relation to the freedoms of speech and the press;

 - What the implications would be of “breaking up” the technology giants for the diversity and quality of online discourse;

 - Lessons that might be drawn from earlier efforts to regulate the telecommunications industry and the media; and

 - The relevance of the First Amendment in this sphere, the relevance of free-speech interests asserted by the technology companies’ users, and the strength and implications of the technology giants’ argument that the First Amendment protects their right to shape their expressive communities.

-In November 2019, we’ll also be convening a major symposium focused on these questions, modeled in some respects on the symposium we co-hosted with the Columbia Law Review last year, which focused on free expression in an age of inequality.
+On November 14-15, 2019, we’ll also be convening a major symposium focused on these questions, modeled in some respects on the symposium we co-hosted with the Columbia Law Review last year, which focused on free expression in an age of inequality.
 We’ll be posting more information in the coming months.
 Watch this space for further details!